n-ste/Healthy_Cooking_Made-Simple/README.md

 ### Frameworks and Libraries

-* Gitpod
+* [Gitpod](https://www.gitpod.io/) - Used as the workspace implement changes to my website.
-* Github - Used to store and build my repository and to deploy my website.
+* [Github](https://github.com/) - Used to store and build my repository and to deploy my website.
-* Google Developer Tools - To allow me to find out what might be preventing the bugs in my code.
+* [Google Developer Tools](https://developer.chrome.com/docs/devtools) - To allow me to find out what might be preventing the bugs in my code.
-* Google Fonts - I used the fonts 'Kanit', and 'Montserrat'.
+* [Google Fonts](https://fonts.google.com/) - I used the fonts 'Kanit', and 'Montserrat'.
-* Balsamiq - I used Balsamiq to produce wideframes for my website and give me an idea of what might work and what might not.
+* [Balsamiq](https://balsamiq.com/) - I used Balsamiq to produce wideframes for my website and give me an idea of what might work and what might not.
-* Font Awesome - Font Awesome was used to download the icons for my navigation and social media links.
+* [Font Awesome](https://fontawesome.com/) - Font Awesome was used to download the icons for my navigation and social media links.
+* [Am I Responsive?](https://ui.dev/amiresponsive) - Used to show how the webiste will look on different device types.
+* [StackOverflow](https://stackoverflow.com/) - Used to troubleshoot and for help with understanding concepts.
+* [W3Schools](https://www.w3schools.com/) - Used to troubleshoot and for help with understanding concepts.

 ## Deployment and Local Environment

 ### Deployment

+### How to Fork

+### How to Clone

 ### Local Environment